openframeworks/apothecary/docker/README.md

 To run docker locally, these docker images can be used to replicate the setup on Travis.
+Its usefull for testing the setup without waiting for travis to build.

 Build docker image from Dockverfile manually by running